anderssandstrom/ecmccomgui/README_gui.md

 ## Motor GUI window

+The motor GUI is designed to both control and see status of ecmc motors (using motor record).

-The GUI is devided into two panels:
+The motor GUI is devided into two panels:

 * The left panel is for control and EPICS motor record specific status and control.